About NAKS

 History

 The North American Kant Society was founded in 1985 at the Sixth International Kant Congress, held at the Pennsylvania State University.
 Hoke Robinson founded and served as the first president of NAKS.
-Karl Ameriks, Sharon Anderson-Gold, Richard Aquila, Patricia Kitcher, Pauline Kleingeld, Robert Louden, Pablo Muchnik, Nelson Potter, and Rachel Zuckert have also served as presidents.
-Past vice presidents include Michelle Grier, Jane Kneller, Pablo Muchnik, Oliver Sensen, Helga Varden, Eric Watkins, and Günter Zöller.Our bibliographers have been Manfred Kuehn, Felicitas Munzel, and Steve Naragon.
+Karl Ameriks, Sharon Anderson-Gold, Richard Aquila, Patricia Kitcher, Pauline Kleingeld, Robert Louden, Pablo Muchnik, Nelson Potter, Rachel Zuckert and Andrew Chignell have also served as presidents.
+Past vice presidents include Michelle Grier, Jane Kneller, Pablo Muchnik, Oliver Sensen, Helga Varden, Eric Watkins, Günter Zöller and Huaping Lu-Adler.

 Constitution